cbcrg/ampa-nf/README.md

 Quick start
 -----------

-Clone the git repository on your computer with the following command:

-    $ git clone git@github.com:cbcrg/ampa-nf.git

-Make sure you have installed the dependencies required listed below.
+Make sure you have installed the dependencies required listed at the end of this document.

-When done, move in the project folder named `ampa-nf`, which contains an example dataset file named `example.fa`.
+Install the Nextflow runtime by running the following command:

+    $ curl -fsSL get.nextflow.io | bash

-Launch the pipeline by entering the following command on your shell terminal:
+When done, you can execute AMPA by entering the command shown below:

-    $ ./nextflow ampa.nf
+    $ ./nextflow run cbcrg/ampa-nf

-By default the pipeline is executed against the provided tutorial dataset and the result is saved into a file named `bigampa.data` in the execution folder.

-Check the *Pipeline parameters*  section below to see how enter your data on the program command line.
+By default the pipeline is executed by using a small dataset included with the project.
+Check the *Pipeline parameters* section below to see how specify your input data on the program command line.

 Pipeline parameters